 Images of Wall Street

-Wall Street Charging Bull
+Wall Street’s Charging Bull (unknown)

 Wall Street Traders at the NYSE (stock photo)